tcbrindle/NanoRange/README.md

 #### Algorithms status ####

-Many of the STL algorithms have been fully reimplemented in NanoRange and provide all of the improvements from the ranges papers, including differing iterator/sentinel types and support for projections.
+Most of the STL algorithms have been fully reimplemented in NanoRange and provide all of the improvements from the ranges papers, including differing iterator/sentinel types and support for projections.

-Several of the more complex algorithms have not yet been fully reimplemented, and instead are implemented as constrained wrappers around a call to the existing STL implementation from your `<algorithm>` header.
-This is the case for `nano::sort()`, for example.
+A few of the more complex algorithms have not yet been fully reimplemented, and instead function as constrained wrappers around a call to the existing STL implementation from your `<algorithm>` header.

 Because they call into the existing STL, these versions have additional constraints above what the Ranges papers require: